jquery/learn.jquery.com/page/javascript-101/loops.md

 }
 ```

-Notice that we're starting at -1 and using the prefix incrementer (++i).
+Notice that the counter starts at -1 and uses the prefix incrementer (++i).

 ## The `do-while` loop

-This is almost exactly the same as the while loop, except for the fact that the
-loop's body is executed at least once before the condition is tested.
+This is almost exactly the same as the `while` loop, except for the fact that the loop's body is executed at least once before the condition is tested.

 ```
 do {